DevOpsBootcamp/website/source/frameworks.rst

 .. ifnotslides::

-    Each language has a slew of web framewoks to choose from.
+    Each language has a slew of web frameworks to choose from.
 We will cover common frameworks for popular programming languages including Python, Ruby, and NodeJS.